-Named after the wood workshop across the river, the Mokkokan or Mokko Cafe is the main building in the courtyard.
+Named after the wood workshop across the river, the Mokkokan or (former) Mokko Cafe (now Koedo Bonappetit) is the main building in the courtyard.
 It is a fun building that is hard to miss with the carp on the side of the building and Styrofoam art displays outside.
-One is a large white rabbit.
+One of the styrofoam is a large white rabbit.
 The other a laughing man in a barrel.
+(Subject to change: the styrofoam art in Kawagoe moves around a lot!)
 The appearance of the exterior alone is enough to get kids excited, but if they’re anything like my kids they will love it even more when they see that they have their own little door to enter, separate to the main door.

 Contrary to the external appearance the interior of the cafe has little in the way of visual entertainment and is more a mid century modern look with its green painted sand plaster walls, wooden paneling and natural floors.
 They have some wooden puzzles showcased in the cafe, they are the work of the wood workshop across the way.
 You can buy them in the restaurant if you inquire in the reception area.